 |Descriptions of Run-time Switches||Micro Focus Environment Variables|

 Interactive COBOL applications rely heavily on sophisticated use of the terminal device for full-screen input and output, using the ACCEPT and DISPLAY statements.
 UNIX allows virtually any type of terminal device to be connected and provides the terminfo database as a means for handling the diversity of terminals.
 This chapter describes how the terminfo database is used by your COBOL system and what details need to be included in the database to enable COBOL to use particular terminal features.
-The chapter also describes the Micro Focus terminfo utilities mftic and mfinfocmp.
+The chapter also describes the Micro Focus terminfo utilities mftic, mfinfocmp and termconv.

 The chapter Device Handling in your Programmer's Guide to Writing Programs discusses devices in general including terminal devices.
 This chapter describes the detailed use and configuration of terminal devices for UNIX.